amin8179/Impact-of-oscilllation-on-decision-making/README.md

 **Overview**
 This project simulates neural decision-making processes using two different network models (Network A and Network B).
 Each model is simulated over multiple trials, varying evidence qualities (input stimulus amplitudes) and phase differences between inputs.
 The scripts employ Euler's method to solve systems of differential equations that represent the dynamics of neuron populations.
-The goal is to simulate decision and error trials and analyze reaction times, accuracy, and other neural outputs.
+The goal is to simulate correct and error trials and analyze decision times, accuracy, and other neural outputs.

 **File Descriptions**